SALURBAL-Climate/urban-landscape-profiles/README.md

 Tasks described below are the result of multiple meetings with the SALURBAL team:

- - **T1:** Characterize typologies previously identified.
-This typologies must be explained in terms of attributes considered during modeling stage, so we need to **Summarize** and **Compare** the **Distribution** of different attributes among profiles.
+ - **T1:** Characterize the profiles previously identified.
+This profiles must be explained in terms of attributes considered during modeling stage, so users need to **Summarize** and **Compare** the **Distribution** of different attributes among profiles.

- - **T2:** For itself, the profiles are not meaningful at least that were related with some demographic or health outcomes.
+ - **T2:** For itself, the profiles are not meaningful at least that were related with some demographic or health outcome.
 Users need to **Compare** and **Summarize** the **Distribution** of demographic or health outcomes among profiles.
-Unfortunately, this task could not be achieved for health outcomes for no availability of the data.

- - **T3:** Users outside SALURBAL context need to identify how many cities from his country are included in the project.
-Users need to **Discover** the cities included in the analysis.
+ - **T3:** Users outside SALURBAL context need to identify how many cities or sub-cities from his country are included in the project.
+In other terms, users need to **Lookup** **Features** of a specific city or sub-city included in the analysis.

- - **T4:** The motivation to perform clustering methods to find typologies in LAC cities is not clear for many experts.
-So it is important to show users the variability among the cities in the specified domains.
-Users need to **Compare** the **Distribution** of different metrics for each country.
+ - **T4:** The motivation to perform clustering methods to find profiles for Latin Amercian cities and sub-cities is not clear for many experts.
+So it is important to show users the variability among cities and sub-cities in the specified domain.
+Users need to **Compare** the **Distribution** of different attributes for each country.

  - **T5:** Many cities have highest values for some attributes.
-Users need to **Locate** the cities with **Extreme** values for the BE indicators to analyze and compare with the other cities.
+Users need to **Identify** cities and sub-cities with **Extreme** values for some BE attributes.

- - **T6:** As an extension of Main task 1, users would need to **Compare** two specific variables and see the **Correlation** between them for each profile.
-Many variables are highly correlated, so experts need to focus in less variables to make their analysis.
+ - **T6:** As an extension of Task 1, users need to **Compare** two specific attributes and validate the **Correlation** between them for each profile.
+Many attributes are highly correlated, so experts need to focus in less attributes to make their analysis.

- - **T7:** Select groups of units by specific demographic or health outcomes.
-Expert users can be interested in **Locate** or **Identify** cities with **Extreme** values for the outcomes.
+ - **T7:** Select groups of units by a specific demographic or health outcome.
+Expert users can be interested in **Browse** or **Identify** cities or sub-cities with **Extreme** values for the outcome.

- - **T8:** Experts want to see the performed clustering in his countries and see the relation with specific demographic or health outcomes.
-For the experts, public policies could be developed based on specific results countries.
-Experts need to **Browse** the units of a specific country and **Compare** their **Similarity** in terms of demographic or health outcomes and the relation among the typology.
+ - **T8:** Users need to see the identified cluster for his countries of interest and see the relation with specific demographic or health outcomes.
+For users, public policies could be developed based on specific results countries.
+Users need to **Browse** the cities or sub-cities of a specific country and **Compare** their **Similarity** in terms of demographic or health outcomes and the relation among the profile.

 ## Proposed Solution